 State funding in the enrichment tier would be distributed through a guaranteed yield.
-The guaranteed level would be set at these amounts per penny of tax effort for the following school years: \$33 for 2005-06, \$34 for 2006-07, and \$38 for 2007-08 and subsequent school years.
-This would provide an equity level that started at the 90th percentile of property wealth in 2005-06 and increased by 1 percent in each of the following two years to reach 92 percent in 2007-08 and subsequent years (see p.
-9).
+Initially, the guaranteed level would be based on a target percentile equivalent to these amounts per penny of tax effort for the following school years: \$39.20 for 2006-07, \$40 for 2007-08, and \$40.70 for 2008-09.
+In 2009-10, the guaranteed yield would be determined based on a target percentile of the 94th percentile in wealth per student, which would be increased to the 96th percentile in 2010-11. (see p.
+10).

 Recapture.
 Local revenue would be limited to the amount of each district's entitlement under funding formulas and adjustments.
-Any local property tax revenue exceeding that amount would be subject to recapture, which would be capped at a percentage amount equal to 125 minus the percentile of wealth to which the state equalized in the enrichment tier, starting September 1, 2008.
-For example, if the state equalized to the 90th percentile of property wealth in enrichment, then recapture would be limited to 35 percent of M&O collections (see p.
-8).
+Any local property tax revenue exceeding that amount would be subject to recapture, which would be capped at an amount equal to 38 percent of the M&O tax revenue used in determining the district's local share, provided the district was taxing at a level of at least 75 percent of the maximum tax rate.
+The cap would be tied to the level of equity in the guaranteed yield for the enrichment tier (see p.
+9).

 Salaries and benefits.
-The minimum salary schedule for teachers and other professional staff would be revised to provide a salary increase of at least \$1,000 per year.
-School districts also would have to provide an average salary increase of \$1,000 per professional employee and would be guaranteed a minimum of \$2,000 in state aid per teacher and professional staff member to cover this cost.
-The health insurance passthrough would be eliminated.
+The minimum salary schedule for teachers and other professional staff would be revised and school districts would be required to provide an increase of \$150 per month, or \$1,500 per year, over 2004-05 salaries, including supplements.
+Districts also would have to provide an average increase in compensation, defined as salaries, incentives, or other compensation, of \$500 in 2005-06 and another \$500 in 2006-07.
 The state would be required to pay 50 percent of contributions for districts that currently pay into Social Security (see p.
-17).
+18).

 Incentives.
 Districts would be required to use 1 percent of professional staff payroll to fund teacher incentive programs.
 The bill would establish a separate incentive program of up to \$100 million in state funds for the 2006-07 school year for educationally disadvantaged schools.
 At least 75 percent of these funds would have to be used to provide rewards of at least \$3,000 for each teacher at a campus receiving a grant award (see p.
-17).
+19).